LSSTDESC/firecrown/Making_a_new_release.md

 The `release-push` target reruns the sdist verification and then pushes the tag to `origin`.
 For `x.y.0` releases, it also pushes `vx_y_support`.

+The `release-verify-archive` target confirms that the GitHub auto-archive (`/archive/vX.Y.Z.tar.gz`) is **not** a valid source for the conda-forge recipe.
+It produces a `.git`-less tree from the tag using `git archive`, installs it with `--no-deps --no-build-isolation`, and verifies that the installed version is **not** `x.y.z` (because the auto-archive has no `PKG-INFO` and `setuptools-scm` cannot determine the version).
+Run `make release-verify-archive VERSION=x.y.z` after tagging to document this constraint explicitly; a correct outcome prints a confirmation that the auto-archive source is unsupported.

 ## Publish the GitHub release

 1. Run `make release-github VERSION=x.y.z`.